Axway/amplify-central/content/en/docs/amplify_relnotes/20210930_ampc_agents_relnotes.md

 ### Amplify Gateway agents enhancements

+* **Categorization of your API**.
+The discovery agent can be configured to map the API Tags to a Category on the Platform.
+An option allow the discovery agetn to create the missing category.
+For more information, go to [Use Discovery Agent to categorize your APIs](/docs/connect_manage_environ/connected_agent_common_reference/category_mapping)

 ### Amplify AWS Gateway agents enhancements

+None.

 ### Amplify Azure agents enhancements

+None.

 ### Amplify Istio agents enhancements

+None.

 ## Fixed issues

 The following agent issues are fixed in this update:

+* **Agent cannot contact JFrog**.
+Previously when agent try to reach out the service for checking the latest available release, it did not take advantage of the proxy configuration.
+Now any outside connectivity is going thought the proxy if configured.

 ## Known limitations